Vantiq/vantiq-extension-sources/nlpAssembly/doc/natlang.md

 The Vantiq system will interact with this source using the POST method.

 To create the source, find the URL from the [Language Studio][CLUStudio].
-Specifically, go to the _Deploying a model_ item, and press the _Get prediction URL_ button, looking for the _Prediction URL'.
+Specifically, go to the _Deploying a model_ item, and press the _Get prediction URL_ button, looking for the _Prediction URL_.
 Provide that as the `Server URI` property.
 The `Response Type` property should be `application/json`.
 The `Headers` property should have one header `Ocp-Apim-Subscription-Key`, with a value corresponding to the subscription key of your CLU application.
 Generally, this value is sensitive and should be stored in a Vantiq Secret.